suvvyai/telegram-user-bot/README.md

 Use Docker Compose for a quick and straightforward setup:

-1. Create a Config File: Refer to the Configuration section to create a `config.json` file with a Suvvy AI API key.
+1. Create a Dotenv File: Refer to the Configuration section to create a `.env` file with a Suvvy AI API key.
 2. Create a Pyrogram Session: Use [barabum0/pyroauth](https://github.com/barabum0/pyroauth) to create a session file named `client.session`.
 3. Download `docker-compose.yml` File:
    - With wget: